A Guide to On-Campus Living in 2023

 The University of Virginia was founded by philosopher, author of the Declaration of Independence, and President Thomas Jefferson.

 Being a great thinker, he designed this university as a clear testament to the ideals and beliefs of the Revolution with an emphasis on service, exploration, and science.
 Jefferson himself specifically designed UVA.
-He designed and oversaw the building of what he dubbed as the “Academical Village.”
+He designed and oversaw the building of what he dubbed the “Academical Village.”

 At present, that village is still UVA’s main center, and The Lawn is the campus’ most sought-after housing facility.
 With 54 single rooms, the rooms are not as luxurious as the more modern dorms you see today, although the rooms have fireplaces.
 Still, UVA is the envy of many.